blitmap/lua-utf8-simple/README.md

 This "library" is meant to be a very thin helper that you can easily drop in to another project without really calling it a dependency.
 It aims to provide the most minimal of handling functions for working with utf8 strings.
 It does not aim to be feature-complete or even error-descriptive.
 It works for what is practical but not complex.
 You have been warned. =^__^=

-## The Only Function You Should Know
+## The Only Functions You Should Know

 ### utf8.iter(s)